Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Toy Monte Carlo

-where for a total number of modules $N$, $\lambda_j$ is the expectation value of a Poisson distribution for module $j$, $k_j$ the detected number of photons in module $j$, and $p_j(t_i)$ the photon arrival probability distribution in module $j$ with observed photon times $t_i$.
+where $\lambda_j$ is the expectation value of a Poisson distribution for module $j$, $k_j$ the detected number of photons in module $j$, and $p_j(t_i)$ the probability distribution of photon arrival time $t_i$ in module $j$.
+The Poisson mean $\lambda_j$ and the shape of $p_j(t_i)$ depend on the event parameters $z_o$ and module positions $\textbf{x}_j$.